Below are some of the differences that you may meet. Knowing these could help you to drive safely during your stay.

 Speed limits in Northern Ireland are shown in miles per hour (mph) while speed limits in the Republic of Ireland are shown in kilometers per hour (km/h)

-The most common speed limits you will encounter in Northern Ireland are:
+The most common speed limits you will find in Northern Ireland are:

-- in built up areas: up to 30 mph unless otherwise shown
+- in built up areas: up to 30 mph unless shown different

 - outside built up areas: 60 mph